gueff/blogimus/README.md

 ![Lint Code Base image](https://github.com/gueff/blogimus/actions/workflows/super-linter.yml/badge.svg)

-a PHP markdown Blog System using [myMVC](https://mymvc.ueffing.net/).
+a PHP Markdown Blog System using [myMVC](https://mymvc.ueffing.net/).

 This is so called "_flat file blog system_", which means there is no database required.